WOOF UNIVERSITY, LLC

 Fold, don't wrap.

 Wrapping the leash around your hand makes it too rigid.
 It's a good way to get pulled off your feet or have fingers broken.
 Instead, fold the extra leash accordion style in the palm of your hand.
-The "Leash Lock" method is a secure way to hold the leash while maintaining control.
+The "leash lock" method is a secure way of holding the leash while maintaining control.

 Leash Lock